 To avoid this fate for its innovations, government should think creatively.
 Ways of delivering services that were once discounted as impossible may suddenly be possible as new technologies burst on to the scene.

-Think about a bank or merchant asking for your driver's licence.
+Think about a bank or merchant asking for your driver's license.
 The merchant doesn’t really want to know that you can drive a car or if you are an organ donor; they just want a government-backed way of verifying your identity or age.
-Previous innovations around identity mostly focussed on improving the existing driver's licence, making it plastic instead of paper, adding anti-fraud features, and so on.7 But now, new technologies are opening the possibility for entirely new forms of identification.
-New temporary digital IDs, such as India’s Aadhaar virtual ID, take advantage of advances in cloud, mobile computing, and cryptography to offer government-backed identity verification that is temporary, revocable and shareable.8 It meets the needs of both citizens and merchants in a way that simply modifying old, plastic ID cards never could.
+Previous innovations around identity mostly focused on improving the existing driver's license, making it plastic instead of paper, adding anti-fraud features, and so on.7 But now, new technologies are opening the possibility for entirely new forms of identification.
+New temporary digital IDs, such as India’s Aadhaar virtual ID, take advantage of advances in cloud, mobile computing, and cryptography to offer government-backed identity verification that is temporary, revocable, and shareable.8 It meets the needs of both citizens and merchants in a way that simply modifying old, plastic ID cards never could.

 But government does not tend to innovate that way (figure 2).
 Rather than innovating around its core product—the citizen service—government’s innovations tend to refine the efficiency of current models (for more on our research methodology comparing government and commercial innovation, see “Appendix: Methodology”).
 The result is that one of the key motivators of adopting new service delivery models—delivering them differently through new business models—is lacking.
 Government is, therefore, more likely to try and graft new technologies onto old methods, leading to the rocket mail problem.
 Improving only the process that delivers services can lead governments to deliver the wrong service with exquisite efficiency.